Earn Your California Social Work License

 STEP 2 - Register as an Associate Social Worker and Accrue Hours.

-- BEFORE starting your clinical hours, the first thing you must do is register with the BBS as an Associate Social Worker (ASW).
-Click here for application instructions and the form you must submit.
-A few things that are required for this application (but not limited to):
+- BEFORE you can begin to accrue your clinical hours, the first thing you must do is register with the BBS as an Associate Social Worker (ASW).

-- Also BEFORE you start your hours, makes sure your supervisor signs your Supervisory Plan.
+- Also BEFORE you start your hours, make sure your supervisor signs your Supervisory Responsibility Statement.
 You will need to submit this with your hours once they have been completed, so make a copy for your supervisor and keep yours on file in a safe place.

 - Next complete 3,000 hours of supervised work experience

 - Minimum of 2,000 hours of focused on clinical psychosocial diagnosis, assessment, and treatment

 - Minimum of 750 hours of focused on face-to-face psychotherapy